Phil explores the legacy of King Kong and sets the stage for the ultimate face-off between KING KONG and GODZILLA

 KING KONG (2005)

-Utilizing the incredible motion capture technology, Serkis brought Kong to life and gave the monster a level of detail unsurpassed in any of the three movies bearing his name.
-Building upon the foundations built by Jurassic Park, the visual effects team at the WETA digital workshop conceptualized the return of Skull Island and envisioned a landscape inhabited by dinosaurs of all shapes and sizes.
-Gone was the rubberised snake from the previous incarnation, replaced by not one but three Tyrannosaurus Rex’s for Kong to combat as well as a swarm of flying Terapusmordax, bat-like rodents that were all vanquished by Kong.
+Utilizing the incredible motion capture technology, Serkis brought Kong to life and gave the monster a new level of depth.
+Building upon the foundations built by Jurassic Park, the visual effects team at the WETA digital workshop conceptualized the return of Skull Island.
+And envisioned a landscape inhabited by dinosaurs of all shapes and sizes.
+Gone was the rubberized snake from the previous incarnation.
+It was replaced by not one, but three Tyrannosaurus Rex’s.
+As well as a flock of flying Terapusmordax.
+Bat-like rodents that were all vanquished by Kong.

-The unfortunate consequence of the King Kong legacy is the tragedy that befalls him at the finale of every incarnation of the beauty and the beast tale.
+The unfortunate consequence of the King Kong legacy is the tragedy that befalls him at the finale of every incarnation of the tale.
 The beast, in falling in love with beauty, is blinded by his passion which ultimately costs him his life.
-The traditional fate of the doomed character finds him plummeting to his death from the highest building in New York city after a confrontation with armed aircraft.
+The traditional fate of the doomed character finds him plummeting to his death from the highest building in New York City.
+After being mortally wounded in a confrontation with armed aircraft.

 But a new twist in the tale of the Kong legacy is about to change that forever…

 In 2014, we were treated with the return of Godzilla.
 Legendary Pictures returned cinematic audiences to a golden age where monster movies were plentiful.
 Where colossal creatures were free to rampage across the world.
 The love and homage paid to the classic Toho monster paid dividends and earned director Gareth Edwards acclaim for his devotion to the source material.